Is this a Prime Time To acquire Nerdy Inc. (NRDY) stock - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 9 different market analysts.
+The company has 9 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of -$0.28 for the current quarter, with a high estimate of -$0.18 and a low estimate of -$0.37, while EPS last year was -$0.19.
 The consensus estimate for the next quarter is -$0.14, with high estimates of -$0.02 and low estimates of -$0.25.

 Analysts are recommending an EPS of between -$0.37 and -$0.65 for the fiscal current year, implying an average EPS of -$0.58.
 EPS for the following year is -$0.58, with 7 analysts recommending between -$0.07 and -$1.18.